tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 Here's an explanation of what these lists do for me:

 `Today` - I keep my `Today` list front and center because that's what I've committed to do today.
 The `Today` list is the first list I can see if I open the Trello app on my phone, and my eyes naturally go to the left side of the screen on my laptop.
 This, to me, is the most important list because if I'm not actually *doing* something *today*, what's the point in planning at all?
 Daily planning is a crucial component to keeping this list up to date and useful, and I'll discuss this more below.

-`Tomorrow` - I've gone back and forth on having this list or not, but I've found that it makes my daily planning go quicker and easier.
-Plus, as we all know, our days don't always go according to plan.
-There are times when more important or more urgent tasks come up during the day, and I enjoy the flexibility of being able to push off tasks that can be done tomorrow.
-Plus, I have a [Butler](https://help.trello.com/article/1198-an-intro-to-butler) policy (you'll read more about this later) that moves all cards from `Tomorrow` to `Today` at the start of every day.

 `This Week` - This list represents the body of work that I've committed to during the week.
 It enables a quicker daily planning session, as I don't need to scan the entire board to decide which things I want to get done today.
 I'll discuss in more detail in my Weekly Planning section below.